 Detection of emerald ash borer (EAB) in Vermont in early 2018 prompted VT UCF to further encourage towns to conduct public ash tree inventories.
-An ash tree infested with EAB will likely die within 1-5 years (if not treated) and may become a hazard to public safety.
+An ash tree infested with EAB will likely die within 1-5 years if not treated with insecticide and may become a hazard to public safety.
 Vermont towns should understand their public ash tree population, including where ash trees are:

-- in the right-of-way in town centers (street trees) and in high-use areas;
+- in the right-of-way in town centers (street trees) and in high-occupancy or high-use areas;

 - in parks, town greens, or other town-owned recreational areas;